TaitoUnited/wordpress-template/scripts/helm/README.md

   * Use `/bitnami-pvc` as mount path instead of `/bitnami`.
   * Mount volumes only if `persistence.enabled` is true so that we can determine if PVC is enabled during container bootstrap.
   * Copy data from container to pvc on container start: `wordpress/app-entrypoint.sh` -> `template-env.sh`
+- Added `persistentVolumeReclaimPolicy: Retain` to prevent accidental deletion of persistent volume.

 TODO: Either try to merge changes back to original chart or make a simplified custom chart.